Lyall Barry

-Lyall Scott Barry (15 May 1926 – 3 October 2003) was a school teacher and inspector, and wrote a history of the Waimumu area in Southland.
+Lyall Scott Barry (15 May 1926 – 3 October 2003) was a New Zealand school teacher and inspector, and wrote a history of the Waimumu area in Southland.
 As a swimmer he won two medals at the 1950 British Empire Games.

 Early life and family

 Born in Invercargill on 15 May 1926, Barry was educated from 1940 to 1944 at Nelson College where he was a member of the 1st XV rugby team in 1943, college swimming champion every year from 1940 to 1944, a prefect in 1943 and 1944, and played clarinet in the school orchestra.
 He went on to qualify as a primary school teacher at Christchurch Teachers' College and complete the one-year physical education specialist course at the Dunedin Teachers' College.
 In 1950 he married Joyce Smart, and they went on to have seven children.